kkhushimsc24/swiggy-sql-case-study/README.md

 # Swiggy Case Study (SQL)

 ## Objective
-Analyze customer behavior, restaurant performance, and revenue growth to inform data-driven decisions.
+To analyze customer behavior, restaurant performance, and revenue growth using SQL queries on a mock Swiggy dataset.

 ## Dataset
 Three tables: